Snaacky/thewiki/docs/guides/sourcing.md

 - Anichiraku (private) - Stuff from Nyaa and other places mirrored to google drive for fast direct downloads.

-- Animetosho - Mirrors most torrents posted on TokyoTosho, Anidex and Nyaa's English translated anime category onto various file hosting services, as well as usenet.
+- Animetosho.org - Mirrors most torrents posted on TokyoTosho, Anidex and Nyaa's English translated anime category onto various file hosting services, as well as usenet.
 Screenshots, mediainfo, subtitles are also extracted and posted.
+Stopped updating on 2026-05-09, can still be used to obtain older releases.

+- AnimeTosho.xyz - Mirrors most torrents posted on TokyoTosho, Nyaa.si English translated anime category and all non-RAW torrents from nekoBT onto various file hosting services, as well as usenet.
+Screenshots, mediainfo, subtitles are also extracted and posted.

+- TsukiHime - Mirrors most torrents posted on nekoBT and Nyaa.si English translated anime category onto various file hosting services, as well as usenet.
+Screenshots, mediainfo, subtitles and audio are also extracted and posted.

 ## Advanced